 Many crypto investors have put money into a new coin or token - only for the value of that token to drop to zero shortly after.
-Crypto rug pulls are sadly commonplace in the market, but there are ways to spot and avoid them, as well as tax benefits if you do fall foul of a rug pull.
+Crypto rug pulls are sadly commonplace in the market, but there are ways to spot and avoid them, as well as some big tax benefits if you do fall foul of a rug pull.
 We’ve got everything you need to know about crypto rug pulls, including the most infamous rug pulls of all time, how to avoid a rug pull, what you can do if you’re part of a rug pull and how to deal with rug pulls in your tax return.

 Rug pulls are when a new coin token is created - usually by an anonymous party.
 The creators will hype and pump the new token through social media and other platforms and just when the token reaches an all time high in value… they’ll abandon the project, with all the investors' funds.